openshift/enhancements/enhancements/microshift/optionally-deploy-csi-plugin.md

 tight resource constraints, unpredictable network connectivity, and single-tenant workloads.
 See [kubernetes-for-devices-edge.md](./kubernetes-for-device-edge.md) for more detail.

 Out of the box, MicroShift includes the LVMS CSI driver and CSI snapshotter.
-The LVM Operator is not itself packaged with the platform, in adherence with the project's [guiding principles](./kubernetes-for-device-edge.md#goals).
+The LVM Operator is not included with the platform, in adherence with the project's [guiding principles](./kubernetes-for-device-edge.md#goals).
 See the [MicroShift Default CSI Plugin](microshift-default-csi-plugin.md) proposal for a more in-depth explanation of the storage provider and reasons for its integration into MicroShift.
 Configuration of the driver is exposed via a config file at /etc/microshift/lvmd.yaml.
 The manifests required to deploy and configure the driver and snapshotter are baked into the MicroShift binary during compilation and are deployed during runtime.
-This means that even if a user wanted to disable the driver and/or snapshotter, they would be deployed again when the service restarts.
-Additionally, the LVMS an CSI containers required to run LVMS are always packaged with the product and thus will always consume a certain amount of storage space devices where MicroShift is deployed.
+As it is now, even if a user wanted to disable the driver and/or snapshotter, MicroShift would deploy them again when the service restarts.
+Additionally, the LVMS and CSI images are always packaged together with MicroShift and thus always consume a certain amount of storage space on the MicroShift host.

 ## Motivation

-Not all users may want a persistent storage provider or volume snapshot capabilities for their MicroShift deployments and should be enabled to choose whether to deploy the driver and / or snapshotter.
+Not all users may want dynamic persistent storage or volume snapshotting for their MicroShift deployments and should be enabled to choose whether to deploy the driver and / or snapshotter.
 This will afford resource-conscious users the opportunity to better tune their MicroShift deployment to their hardware requirements.

 ### User Stories